maxpumperla/betago/README.md

 ![betago-demo](betago.gif)

-BetaGo lets you roll your own Go engine.
-It downloads Go games for you, preprocesses them, trains a model on data, e.g. a neural network using keras, and serves the trained model to an HTML front end, which you can use to play against your own Go bot.
+BetaGo lets you run your own Go engine.
+It downloads Go games for you, preprocesses them, trains a model on data, for instance a neural network using keras, and serves the trained model to an HTML front end, which you can use to play against your own Go bot.

 ## It's alive
 Test BetaGo by running the following commands.
 It should start a playable demo in your browser!
 This bot plays a reasonable moves, but is still very weak.